Your guide to understanding how aim works on artificial turf.

 Aim is a basic skill you have to practice to get the shot precise every time, but did you know that the status of the turf you’re on plays a role, too?
 Here are the few things that influence how the ball reacts when you’ve taken your swing and the ball lands:

-The rigidity of the turf alters how the golf ball will move throughout the putt, if the fiber is not optimised for putting particularly it can give you unpredictable ball movement while rolling ”chatter.”
+The rigidity of the turf alters how the golf ball will move throughout the putt, if the fiber is not optimized for putting particularly it can give you unpredictable ball movement while rolling ”chatter.”

 Friction properties between the ball and the turf also greatly affect how the ball slides and rolls.
 If putting surface friction is not optimized it will not correctly transition the club face and spin will forge a bouncing effect instead of a smooth roll.